tsupinie/autumn-wgl/README.md

 const texture = new WGLTexture(gl, image_data);
 ```

-For textures, if you have a texture rendered in an offscreen canvas, you can create `image_data` like this
+If you have a texture image rendered into a canvas element, you can create `image_data` like this
 ```javascript
 const image_data = {
   format: gl.RGBA,